-The menu features crispy and crunchy pastries, grilled and delicately spiced meat are some of the favourite appetisers!
+The menu features crispy and crunchy pastries, and grilled and delicately spiced meat are some of the favourite appetisers!

-The main course includes a huge variety of grilled meat and fish, making it perfect for the weight watchers.
+The main course includes a huge variety of grilled meat and fish, making it perfect for weight watchers.

 The aroma of Moroccan Tunisian flavours usually fills up the place that is lit with dim lamps and candlelights.